clvv/fasd/README.md

   vim `f rc conf`  =>     vim /etc/rc.conf
 ```

-Fasd comes with some useful aliases by default:
+Fad comes with some useful aliases by default:

 ```sh
 alias a='fad -a'        # any